dan1elhughes/vickyhughes.co.uk/content/about.md

 ---

-I'm a freelance illustrator, with a Graduate Diploma in Illustration from Camberwell College of Arts.
+I'm a freelance illustrator based in London, with a Graduate Diploma in Illustration from Camberwell College of Arts.

 I used to have a very sensible job as a data scientist; first in the Civil Service, specifically in education and justice, and more recently in a tech startup.
 I must be one of the only freelance creatives who actually enjoys doing their accounts...